Depleted Birkirkara lose Tivoli Cupby Ayrton Galea - 10th August 2012

 Nikola Vukanac was shown a straight red card for hitting an opponent on the 79th minute.

-Ini Atkpan made a fine save from a close range effort by Ryan Spiteri on the 81st minute.
+Ini Akpan made a fine save from a close range effort by Ryan Spiteri on the 81st minute.

-Ini Atkpan made a fine outing on the 89th minute blocking a close range effort.
+Ini Akpan made a fine outing on the 89th minute blocking a close range effort.

 A header by Michael Camilleri ended over by inches in the first minute of added time.